fortuity/origin_restful_authentication/README.markdown

 Use this example Rails application as a basis for a typical web application.

-It provides a complete system for managing users, using RESTful authentication, as described in the forum discussion [Restful Authentication With All the Bells and Whistles](http://www.railsforum.com/viewtopic.php?id=14216).
+It provides a complete system for managing users, including sign up and verification of a new user's email address, login with role-based access control, and a system of resetting forgotten passwords, all using a RESTful architecture, as described in the forum discussion [Restful Authentication With All the Bells and Whistles](http://www.railsforum.com/viewtopic.php?id=14216).

 The application provides _authentication_ (the user must enter a name and password to use the application) and _authorization_ (access to some pages is limited to users with an "administrator" role).
 To use the application, a visitor must sign up and click an activation link in an email message.
 If the user forgets his or her password, there is a forgot password option that emails a reset password link.